 Working culutre in Japan moving to japan

 This is probably one of the biggest factors when it comes to job hunting in Japan.
-Here are the average nationwide annual salary:
+Here are the average nationwide annual salaries:

 • 3.45 million yen for those in their 20s